 - 1 Million B.C.: Strong Badia the Free's Cave Girl Squad.

 - Only Sane Man: What's Her Face is probably the only one with any common sense.
 For example, she is the only one who refuses to jump into a lion's mouth for the secret Santa.
 She is also probably the only one interested in having a real boyfriend, as opposed to picking up boys quickly as is Cheerleader's style.

 - Only Known by Their Nickname: So and So's real name is Kristen, and the other three might be named Virginia, Joy, and Jennifer, but beyond that, their real names aren't even mentioned outside of the original email, and they're usually treated as if their nicknames were their only names: "Yes, Mrs. So and So... erson."

-- ...Or So I Heard: In episode 8:The Ugly One: Worldwide starlets get much boys!
+- ...Or So I Heard: In Issue 8:The Ugly One: Worldwide starlets get much boys!

 - Out of Focus: Tompkins was introduced for a few cartoons, but gradually stopped appearing.
 Issue 15 hangs a lampshade on this:Tompkins: Stupid 4 Gregs.
 There was a time where I would've been massacred as one of those girls' prom dates!

 - Overprotective Dad: Manolios Ugly One.
-"You lay one finger on my daughter, I gut you like sheep."
+In Issue 15, he threatens D n' D Greg with "You lay one finger on my daughter, I gut you like sheep."

 - Ow, My Body Part!: A frequent Running Gag.
 Examples include "Ow!
 My skin!", "Ow!
 My hopes of reaching first base!" and "Ow!
 My entire life!"